-- Open the flip and press

-[MENU].

 - 2. Press Messaging.

-- 3. Press Drafts.
+- Press Drafts.

 - 4. Highlight a message.
 The following options are available.

 - Press

-[EDIT] to continue editing the message.
+EDIT to continue editing the message.

 - Press the Left Soft Key [Erase] to erase the message.

 - Press the Right Soft Key

 [Options] for the following options.